ricocwp/Network_Automation/README.md

 # Network_Automation
-In this repository contains a collection of network automation scripts such as the Cisco, Mikrotik, Juniper and Vyos network
+In this repository contains a collection of network automation scripts such as the Cisco, Mikrotik and Vyos network